 The foundationless frames are working.
 YES!
 This is what it’s all about.
 This was the big moment of truth — and the bees did it.
 They had no problem building comb from foundationless frames.
-I’ll quote myself on this:

 It’s argued that a colony is generally healthier when the honey bees are allowed to build comb as they would in nature — and this is about as close as it gets in a Langstroth hive.
-It’s the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
+It’s part of the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
 I just wasn’t sure it was even possible in the cold climate of Newfoundland.
 But now that I see evidence it can work, I’m inspired.
 I love it.
 These honey bees are incredible.
-Here’s how it played out:

 The bees built straight through the support wire like it wasn’t even there and they’ve already begun to fill the comb with honey — and it’s only been six days.
 All the comb they’ve drawn out will eventually join up and fill the frame.
 So as long as the warm weather holds up, I’m not worried about Hive #1.
 I’ll keep feeding them and then I’ll check them again in a couple weeks, but I think they’re doing great.
 Next summer when I can hopefully harvest some honey, I’ll go with foundationless frames for the honey supers too.
 That way when the honey is capped and good to go, I’ll just cut the comb right out of the frames and extract it by following the crush-and-strain method.

 To be continued…